Vasudev2007/UGP-1-Scoliosis-Project/README.md

 **Workflow**: `Videos -> Frames -> Pre-processed Frames -> VGGT -> PLY Conversion -> Point Cloud`

-#### Step 0: Far and Near View video input
+#### Step 0: Far and Near View Video Input
 **Video Shooting Technique:**
-* The person is kept in **center** with respect to the background.
+* The person is kept in the **center** with respect to the background.
 * The size of the person in comparison to the background should be large for VGGT to reconstruct properly.
 * The camera is rotated in a circle about the person while filming to gather all views for 3D Reconstruction until one complete circle is made.
-* Here we have done the setup with a t-shirt on, but the same can be done with bare-back.
+* Here we have done the setup with a t-shirt on, but the same can be done bare-back.

 #### Step 1: Videos to Frames
-**Key points:** * 45 frames for both Near and Far video are chosen.
-This particular number ‘45’ is completely due to GPU Capabilities.
+**Key points:** * 45 frames for both Near and Far videos are chosen.
+This particular number ‘45’ is strictly due to GPU capabilities.
-* Higher the frames, higher the quality of mesh and higher the accuracy.
-Produces very decent results in 30-45 frames.
+* Higher frame counts yield higher quality meshes and accuracy.
+The pipeline produces very decent results with 30-45 frames.

 <div align="center">
   <img width="752" height="371" alt="image" src="https://github.com/user-attachments/assets/cd83cc84-8871-4e05-ad76-76ab1e274854" />
 </div>

-#### Step 2: Frames to 3D Point cloud
+#### Step 2: Frames to 3D Point Cloud
 <div align="center">
   <img width="850" height="421" alt="image" src="https://github.com/user-attachments/assets/589eed2e-e782-470b-832d-620cf9fe4df3" />
 </div>

 **Key points:**
 * We utilized VGGT for 3D reconstruction.
-We experimented with a lot of other open-source 3D reconstruction softwares which can be found in the experiments folder.
-We also checked for polycam reconstruction and colmap as well.
+We experimented with various open-source 3D reconstruction software (found in the experiments folder), including Polycam and COLMAP.
-* We experimented with VGGT’s confidence thresholds.
-We found the following settings via repetitive trials and errors to be the best:
+* Through repetitive trials and errors, we optimized VGGT’s confidence thresholds:
   * **Near Reconstruction:** 85 Confidence threshold
   * **Far Reconstruction:** 50 Confidence threshold (default)

-The output is in `.glb` format which is converted to `.ply` format using Python Scripts (which is not shown in the pipeline diagram).
-Keeping the threshold for near reconstruction as 85 removed the need for denoising it.
+The output is in `.glb` format, which is converted to `.ply` format using Python scripts.
+Setting the threshold for near reconstruction to 85 largely eliminated the need for subsequent denoising.

 <div align="center">
   <img width="853" height="380" alt="image" src="https://github.com/user-attachments/assets/0e64b18c-0c39-469d-bc40-e3b0c1727c69" />